Gas Collection System Operations

 • Monthly measurement of methane, CO₂, and O₂ at each wellhead (California, 2025 LMR).

-• Component leak detection and repair: A number of states have adopted leak detection requirements, to ensure that equipment isn’t venting methane (Maryland, 2023, Washington 2024, California, 2010).
+• Component leak detection and repair: A number of states have adopted leak detection requirements, to ensure that gas collection equipment isn’t venting methane (Maryland 2023, Washington 2024, California, 2010).

-• Liquid level monitoringand removal in gas wells and laterals to prevent flooding and blockage which impedes gas collection, a requirement already in Michigan statute (Part 115, 2023).
+• Liquid level monitoring and removal in gas wells and laterals to prevent flooding and blockage which impedes gas collection (Michigan statute Part 115, 2023, California 2025 LMR).

 • Flow-rate recording at 15-minute intervals at all control devices, with alarms if flow varies more than 20% over a 3-hour period (California, 2025 LMR).